pogobanane/lambda-pirate/EVALUATION.md

 # Evaluation guide

-On our evaluation machine we already set up kubernetes with [vhive](https://github.com/ease-lab/vhive) on our NixOS machine as described in the [README](README.md).
+This guide assumes that your evaluation machine has already set up kubernetes with [vhive](https://github.com/ease-lab/vhive) on a NixOS machine as described in the [README](README.md).

 Lambda-pirate can be downloaded like that: